tilezen/vector-datasource/docs/layers.md

 #### Geometry types

-Individual Mapzen vector tile layers can include mixed geometry types.
+Individual Tilezen vector tile layers can include mixed geometry types.
 This is common in the `landuse`, `water`, and `buildings` layers.

 A tile geometry can be one of three types: